apache/trafficserver/doc/admin-guide/files/remap.config.en.rst

 Precedence
 ==========

 Remap rules are not processed top-down, but based on an internal priority.
-Once these rules are executed the first match based on configuration file parse order is chosen as the effective rule.
+Once these rules are executed we pick the first match based on configuration file parse order.

 1. ``map_with_recv_port`` and ``regex_map_with_recv_port``
 #. ``map`` and ``regex_map`` and ``reverse_map``